 - Data for each season collected together in time plot as separate time series. - Enables the underlying seasonal pattern to be seen clearly, and changes in seasonality over time to be visualized. - In R: ggsubseriesplot()

+- 1 Time plots

 - 2 Seasonal plots

 - 3 Seasonal polar plots

 - 4 Seasonal subseries plots

 - 5 Lag plots and autocorrelation

 Lagged scatterplots

 gglagplot(USAccDeaths, lags=9)